The YPMB Junta

 All kidding aside, our music comes from the YPMB Junta, Yale’s own syndicate of arranger-transcribers.
 These dedicated and talented folks manage to add more than 30 pieces to the YPMB music library every year.
 Although we’re prolific, most of us had never arranged before we came to Yale.
 You need no experience, you need no knowledge of music theory; you’ll learn it as you begin arranging.
 It’s really easy to write for the marching band, especially since most pop music uses just three chords anyway.
 (Blink 182, anyone?)

 Indeed, arranging is one of the most fun and rewarding things you can do within the band.

 Got any questions?
 Want to arrange something?
-Just email the Stud (Victor!) and they’ll gladly help you out.
+Just email the Stud (Rory) and he’ll gladly help you out.